-European and Dutch students who wish to apply for one of the Master courses of the Piet Zwart Institute, have until June 1st 2013 to apply.
+European and Dutch students who wish to apply for the Master in Interior Architecture & Retail Design course of the Piet Zwart Institute, have until June 1st 2013 to apply.

 For more information about our application procedure, please see our application section of this website.

 Welcome to the Master of Interior Architecture & Retail Design (MIARD) at the Piet Zwart Institute – an international postgraduate programme that is part of the Willem de Kooning Academy Rotterdam University of Applied Sciences.

 Our students are trained to excel in the challenges they face as the next generation of designers.
 Projects are researched in a dynamic atelier setting with highly equipped facilities working together with a diverse faculty of established architects, interior architects, designers, scholars and other specialists.
 Entrepreneurial practice and networking is encouraged throughout the programme to support and launch a student’s design career.
 Intrinsic to this Masters is a specialisation in Retail Design.

 At MIARD, we view the production of the interior as a “multidisciplinary” practice.
 Our programme is motivated by a design-research methodology that views interior architecture as an applied “artistic synthesis.”
 We investigate making as a research and design process by mixing parameters, such as strategies and systems, techniques and tools, materials and technology, as well as other relevant and unexpected programmatic and cultural issues.
 As the practice of interior architecture continues to mature, we examine its performance and potential in the build environment at various scales and conditions to shape and advance the future of cities, neighborhoods, buildings and their spaces, and for the communities and people that live in them.